pfrest/pfSense-pkg-saml2-auth/docs/INSTALLATION.md

 ### Using the Command Line Interface

-After the initial installation, the `pfsense-saml2` command line too is available to manage various aspects of the package.
+After the initial installation, the `pfsense-saml2` command line tool is available to manage various aspects of the package.
 To update the package to the latest version available for your version of pfSense, simply run:

 ```shell